OrHy3/MinecraftMotionTools/README.md

 - For fireballs and alike, use negative acceleration (see [here](https://minecraft.wiki/w/Entity#cite_ref-boom_5-0) why).
 - Players, mobs and armor stands whose OnGround property is set to 1 have an horizontal drag force of 0.45399993658065796.
 - The maximum general velocity value is 10.
 Any greater value is reset to 0.
+- Even though 10 is the maximum velocity that can be set, entities with 0 drag force can gain infinite velocity due to acceleration.
 - Minecarts have a maximum horizontal velocity of 0.4.
 Any greater value is reset to that number.
 - Boats' horizontal position gets updated using next tick's velocity instead of the current one.
 # Function list